The French Lieutenant’s Woman will have you bargaining with God.

-You see, the narrator views himself as God (“the novelist is still a God since he creates”) and, therefore, he hovers above the storyline and pops in and out at will, even inserting himself into the story as an actual character, not once but twice.
+You see, the narrator views himself as God (“the novelist is still a God since he creates”) and, therefore, he hovers above the storyline and pops in – as a perfect un-God-like character – and out of the plot at will, even inserting himself into the story as an actual character, not once but twice.

-I kept hoping for an appearance of the narrator who is easily my favorite character, even though he accuses me – the reader – of hypocrisy in a hilarious lecture on the freedom of his created characters or, as he calls them, “creatures of the mind.”
+I found myself hoping for an appearance of the narrator who is easily my favorite character, even though he accuses me – the reader – of hypocrisy in a hilarious lecture about the freedom of his created characters or, as he calls them, “creatures of the mind.”

-For example, when describing a moment when one of our main characters is consumed by guilt and announces that he wishes to take Holy Orders, the following is read with a perfect deadpan delivery: “There was only one answer to a crisis of this magnitude, the “wicked” youth was dispatched to Paris.
+For example, when describing a moment when one of our main characters is consumed by guilt and announces that he wishes to take Holy Orders, we have the following deadpan delivery: “There was only one answer to a crisis of this magnitude, the “wicked” youth was dispatched to Paris.
 There his tarnished virginity was soon blackened out of recognition, but so, as his father had hoped was his intended marriage with the church.”